petoasis/followup-stock-plugin/README.md

 - Good knowledge of SQL
 - Good knowldge of WordPress & Woocommerce plugin development and themes
 - Good knowledge of WordPress Restful API
+# Salary
+we need a part time developer and the salary based on experience withi minimum 400$ if we do not take any developers the person his code merged on this repo will got 100$ as a gift